Diamond Guide

 Shape and Personality

 Round brilliant diamonds are engineered for maximum light performance.
 Fancy shapes — oval, emerald, cushion, pear, Asscher, radiant, and others — offer personality and architectural distinction.
-Each shape handles light differently and should be evaluated according to its own visual standards.
+Each shape handles light differently.

 Natural and Lab-Grown Diamonds

 However, they differ in rarity and long-term market behavior.
 Natural diamonds are finite geological creations.
 Lab-grown diamonds can be produced repeatedly.
-As a result, resale markets and long-term value trends are not the same.
+Resale markets and long-term value trends are not the same.

 Grading Laboratories and Standards